What is Bohemian Style?

 Introduction

-The term "bohemian" is increasingly used in the world of fashion and ready-to-wear, but what does it really mean to be bohemian?
-For some, it is a clothing style characterized by flowing dresses, floral patterns, and ethnic accessories.
+The term 'bohemian' is increasingly used in the fashion and ready-to-wear world, but what does it really mean to be bohemian?
+For some, it is a style of dress characterized by flowing dresses, floral patterns, and ethnic accessories.
 For others, it is a way of life, a philosophy of freedom, creativity, and non-conformity.
 This article explores in depth what the bohemian style is, its history, its influences, and how it is expressed today in the world of ready-to-wear.

-The word "bohemian" originates from the Bohemia region in Central Europe, but its association with a particular lifestyle dates back to the 19th century.
-At that time, "bohemian" referred to artists, writers, musicians, and intellectuals living on the margins of bourgeois society.
-These individuals, often without financial means, sought to break free from social norms to live freely and fully their passion for art and creation.
-This way of life, although precarious, was characterized by great freedom, overflowing creativity, and a rejection of established conventions.
+The word 'bohemian' originates from the region of Bohemia in Central Europe, but its association with a particular lifestyle dates back to the 19th century.
+At that time, 'bohemian' referred to artists, writers, musicians, and intellectuals living on the fringes of bourgeois society.
+These individuals, often without financial means, sought to break free from social norms to live freely and fully pursue their passion for art and creation.
+This lifestyle, although precarious, was characterized by great freedom, overflowing creativity, and a rejection of established conventions.

 2. The Evolution of Bohemian Style in Fashion